brittdalton/Creative_Coding_HW/HW_03/Readme.md

  limits of your grid.
 For example, if you set a canvas size of 200 x 200 your shapes will fall within the parameters of 0-200 x-axsis and 0-200 y-axis grid.
  ![Canvas Grid](/HW_03/Grid_example.png)

-Structure for summary:

- Course Issue Board:
- - Helped classmates with week 02 structure
- - Helped classmates with link issues and image issues